 Master's Degree.
 The Master's degree is awarded in route to the doctoral degree and is based on completion of required foundational coursework that is typically completed in the first two years of the doctoral program.
 The requirements for the Master's Degree can be found in the M.A./Ph.D.
-Degree Compliance Report (see Psychology Department website or PhD Program Canvas page) and/or online through LLU onTrack.
+Degree Compliance Report (see Psychology Department website or Ph.D.
+Program Canvas page) and/or online through LLU onTrack.
 In accordance with SBH policy, students being awarded the MA degree do not participate in June Commencement ceremonies.

 Doctoral Degree.
-Students may participate in June Commencement ceremonies provided they have completed all degree requirements, including successful completion of the final defense of the doctoral dissertation by Oct 15th of their 5th year and confirmed submission of a first-authored manuscript to a peer-reviewed journal by May 31st of the year in which they intend to graduate.
+Students may participate in June Commencement ceremonies provided they have completed all degree requirements, including successful completion of the final defense of the doctoral dissertation by Oct 15th of their 5th year.
 There are two exceptions to this policy.
 Students may still participate in June Commencement ceremonies if they have remaining internship units that will be completed no later than summer quarter and/or if they have dissertation edits remaining following the successful completion of their final defense.
+As a requirement for graduation, students must also contact the Associate Dean for Research of SBH to complete an IRB Checkout process.
+This process must be completed by all students, regardless of whether their doctoral research required IRB approval or not.
 While departmental support staff will facilitate the completion and submission of forms for graduation, it is the student's responsibility to initiate and ensure that all degree requirements and associated forms are completed appropriately in preparation for graduation.